Missing: One cheap little MP3 player and lots of 70’s stuff on it.

 Was that really 30 years ago?)

-Elise, I love hearing you sing “Firework” by Katy Perry, but don’t let me catch you and Marie looking up lyrics to “Teenage Dream” again.
+Madison, I love hearing you sing “Firework” by Katy Perry, but don’t let me catch you and Hayden looking up lyrics to “Teenage Dream” again.

 Why not listen to the reflective lyrics of Paul Simon’s album “Rhythm of the Saints”?